Skip to main content

 1 Understand your visa type.

-Cornell will send you the appropriate visa eligibility document or form.
+Cornell will send you the appropriate visa eligibility document or form (DS-2019 or I-797).
 You will need the form to apply for a visa stamp at a U.S. consulate, unless you are a Canadian citizen.
 Before applying for your visa, review and sign the form if necessary.

 3 Get health insurance for you and your family.

-As a J-1 exchange visitor, you and your J-2 dependents must have health and accident insurance during the entire length of your stay.
-Read more about J-1 health insurance requirements and options for Cornell employees.
+As a J-1 exchange visitor, you must be covered by health and accident insurance during the entire length of your stay.
+This federal requirement also applies to your dependents with J-2 visas.
+Visit J-1 Health Insurance to find out more about the options.

 What is the minimum level of J-1 coverage?